Po0ke/mangowc-void-dots/README.md

 <details>
   <summary>How to use "wallpaper-set"</summary>

-  The use of "wallpaper-set" requires only a wallpaper for pywal to grab the colors of.
+  The "wallpaper-set" tool basically just switches the wallpaper with `swww`, and grabs the colors     using the `wal`.
+Then, pywal automatically changes the colors of waybar, foot, etc., so it matches   the wallpaper.

   Utiliy Use: `[Command] [Wallpaper Directory]`